 4.1Security.Publisher shall implement appropriate technical and organisational measures to protect the Personal Data from accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access (each a "Security Incident").

-4.2Confidentiality of processing.Publisher shall ensure that any person that it authorizes to process the Personal Data shall be subject to a duty of confidentiality (whether a contractual or a statutory duty).
+4.2Confidentiality of processing.Publisher shall ensure that any person that it authorizes to process the Personal Data shall be subject to a contractual or statutory duty of confidentiality.

-4.3Security Incidents.Upon becoming aware of a Security Incident, Publisher shall notify Disqus without undue delay and shall provide such timely information as Disqus may reasonably require, including to enable Disqus to fulfil any data breach reporting obligations under EU Data Protection Legislation.Publisher shall promptly take appropriate and commercially reasonable steps to mitigate the effects of such a Security Incident on the Personal Data under this Agreement.
+4.3Security Incidents.Upon becoming aware of a Security Incident, Publisher shall notify Disqus promptly and shall provide such timely information as Disqus may reasonably require, including to enable Disqus to fulfil any data breach reporting obligations under EU Data Protection Legislation.Publisher shall promptly take appropriate and commercially reasonable steps to mitigate the effects of such a Security Incident on the Personal Data under this Agreement.

-5.1Sub-processors.
-Disqus agrees that Publisher may engage Publisher affiliates and third party sub-processors (collectively, "Sub-processors") to process the Personal Data on Publisher's behalf.
-Sub-processors currently engaged by Publisher will be authorized by Disqus prior to execution hereof.
-Publisher shall impose on such Sub-processors data protection terms that protect the Personal Data to the same standard provided for by this DPA and shall remain liable for any breach of the DPA caused by a Sub-processor.
+5.1Processors and Sub-Processors.
+Publisher may engage Publisher affiliates and third party Data Processors or sub-Processors to process the Personal Data.
+Publisher shall impose on such Processors data protection terms that protect the Personal Data to the same standard provided for by this DPA and shall remain liable for any breach of the DPA caused by a Processor or sub-Processor.

 6.1International Transfers: To the extent that Publisher processes (or causes to be processed) any Personal Data originating from the EEA in a country that has not been designated by the European Commission as providing an adequate level of protection for Personal Data, an adequate level of protection shall be put in place by the parties through any of the recognized methods in EU Data Protection Legislation.
 Disqus authorizes any transfers of Personal Data to, or access to Personal Data from, such destinations outside the EEA subject to such adequacy measures having been taken.